pedrosilvaevangelista/pedrosilvaevangelista/README.md

 </div>

 ---

 <div align="center">

-> "Security is a process, not a product."
+> "Hackers are not criminals, they are problem solvers."
 >
-> — Bruce Schneier
+>  Kevin Mitnick

 </div>